sjbrown/misc_work/lang_notes.rst

 Annotate methods so that you don't have to type "self" or "cls" all the time.

 But: this breaks static analysis!
+(Maybe?
+If the rule was that @blah names affect compilation, then we might still be able to do it in limited cases)

     z = function(a, b=3, c="foo") \
         ⊩ @method